CompassAD: Intent-Driven 3D Affordance Grounding in Functionally Competing Objects: Experiments

-\textbf{Qualitative Results.} To intuitively illustrate the capabilities of \model{}, we visualize several representative predictions on confusing scenes in Figure~\ref{fig:qualitative}.
-In the left panel, different queries applied to the same scene result in distinct affordance regions (chair seat and bed surface), indicating that \model{} can generalize to diverse queries by following corresponding semantics rather than relying on a fixed spatial prior.
+\textbf{Qualitative results.} To intuitively illustrate the capabilities of \model{}, we visualize several representative predictions on confusing compositions in \cref{fig:qualitative}.
+In the left panel, different queries applied to the same composition result in distinct affordance regions (chair seat and bed surface), indicating that \model{} can generalize to diverse queries by following the corresponding semantics rather than relying on a fixed spatial prior.
 In the right panel, \model{} is capable of localizing fine-grained parts, such as the knife blade for ``thin vegetable slices'' and the kettle handle for ``pour boiling water'', while suppressing the competing object with overlapping affordance.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

-We further conduct the ablation study to show the effectiveness of key components in \model{}.
-The results are summarized in Table~\ref{tab:ablation}.

-\textbf{Effectiveness of \ici{}.} As shown in Table~\ref{tab:ablation}, removing \ici{} makes the performances drop significantly ($-2.96$ aIoU).
-This indicates that cross-object semantic leakage poses a fundamental challenge in multi-object affordance grounding, and our proposed \ici{} effectively mitigates this issue.
-Besides, each component of \ici{} contributes to performance improvements.
-The results demonstrate that multi-level interaction (gated propagation), guidance on functional regions feature learning (group relevance loss), and absorbing the attentions of query-irrelevant regions (background token) are essential to our tasks.

-\textbf{Effectiveness of \bcr{}.} Moreover, removing \bcr{} consistently degrades performance.
-Specifically, removing TG-Softmax and TP-HardNeg results in aIoU drops of 0.92 and 0.58, respectively.
-This fact shows that providing explicit supervision signals on functional regions that best match the queries and extremely confusing point-level affordance is effective and important.
-Furthermore, removing TG-Softmax and TP-HardNeg both lead to performance degradation, proving that they provide complementary supervision signals that help the model learn multi-granularity object representations more effectively.
+\cref{tab:ablation} reports the contribution of each component.
+The largest drop comes from removing \ici{} ($-2.96$ aIoU), supporting our hypothesis that cross-object semantic leakage is the dominant failure mode in multi-object affordance grounding and that instance-bounded grouping is the right way to contain it.
+All three of its sub-components matter individually: gated propagation provides multi-level interaction, the group relevance loss steers features toward functional regions, and the background token absorbs attention from query-irrelevant points. \bcr{} adds a smaller but consistent gain on top, with TG-Softmax and TP-HardNeg accounting for drops of 0.92 and 0.58 aIoU.
+The two losses operate at complementary granularities: TG-Softmax aligns the correct group with the query, while TP-HardNeg sharpens point-level discrimination on the most confusable surfaces.

-\subsection{Robotics Application}
+\subsection{Robotics application}